-ELAS 6300: Selected Topics in Administration and Supervision
+ELAS 6300: Selected Topics in Administration and Supervision Cr.

-Cr.
 3 per semester or more than 3 by concurrent enrollment.
 Prerequisite(s): Approval of instructor.
 May be repeated when topics vary.

-ELAS 6302: Independent Study
+ELAS 6302: Independent Study Cr.

-Cr.
 3 per semester.
 Prerequisite(s): Approval of instructor.
 Individual study of areas in educational administration.
 Requirements jointly established by staff and student.

-ELAS 6303: Practicum in General Administration
+ELAS 6303: Practicum in General Administration Cr.
+3 per semester.
+Prerequisite(s): By application.
 Practical assignment to provide experiences in the administration of institutions other than schools.

-ELAS 6304: Internship in Educational Leadership
+ELAS 6304: Internship in Educational Leadership Cr.
+3 per semester.
+Prerequisite(s): By application.
 Academic-year-long assignments to provide experiences in administrative functions of the schools including building, campus, and central office functions.

-ELAS 6305: Practicum in Educational Leadership
+ELAS 6305: Practicum in Educational Leadership Cr.
+3 per semester.
+Prerequisite(s): By application.
 Academic-year-long assignments to provide experiences in administrative functions of the schools including building, campus, and central office functions.

-ELAS 6306: 6307: School Supervision Practicum
+ELAS 6306: 6307: School Supervision Practicum Cr.
+3 per semester.
+Prerequisite(s): By application.
 Academic-year-long assignments to provide experiences in the application of the theory and principles of instructional supervision.
 Includes regular seminars.

-ELAS 6308: Internship for the School Superintendency
+ELAS 6308: Internship for the School Superintendency Cr.

-Cr.
 3 per semester.
-Prerequisite(s): By application

-Semester-long assignments to provide experiences in the activities and responsibilities of the superintendent of schools.
+Prerequisite(s): By application Semester-long assignments to provide experiences in the activities and responsibilities of the superintendent of schools.

-ELAS 6309: Practicum for the School Superintendency
+ELAS 6309: Practicum for the School Superintendency Cr.
+3 per semester.
+Prerequisite(s): By application.
 Academic-year-long assignments to provide experiences in the activities and responsibilities of the superintendent of schools.

-ELAS 6310: Theoretical Foundations and Functions of Educational Administration
+ELAS 6310: Theoretical Foundations and Functions of Educational Administration Cr.
+3. (3-3-0).
 The course will provide the foundation of understanding of fundamental concepts upon which school administration is based.